nithinmohantk/ucdpa-ml-capstone-project-healthcare-fraud-detection-ireland/README.md

 # 🕵️‍♀️ Healthcare Fraud Detection Using Graph Analysis and AI 🤖

 > **🎯 Purpose:**
-> This repository contains my project for the UCD Professional Academy - Machine Learning Certificate course curriculam.
+> This repository contains my project for the UCD Professional Academy - Data Analytics: Machine Learning Certificate course curriculam.
 We developed an innovative approach to detect healthcare fraud by leveraging **graph analysis** and **machine learning** techniques.

 > **🎯 Solution Goal:**
 > The goal is to improve detection accuracy, transparency, and investigation efficiency in healthcare systems in Ireland.